 – The Land of Shadow –

-We mastered the ascent to the Red Crater and marvelled at the unique view of the Emerald Lakes, which lie like turquoise blue gems in the grey rock.
+We mastered the ascent to the Red Crater and marveled at the unique view of the Emerald Lakes, which lie like turquoise blue gems in the grey rock.
 Then the weather changed within a few minutes.
-We watched dark thunderclouds drifting around the summit of Mount Doom – and because it was impossible to feel safe from Sauron's wrath at this sight, we started our way back.
+We watched dark thunderclouds drifting around the summit of Mount Doom – and because it was impossible to feel safe from Sauron's anger at this sight, we started our way back.

 Landscape of thousands of rock needles in the south of New Zealand's North Island

 We went on a small hike, which led us from the campground partly along, partly through a rocky stream bed to the pinnacles.
 We reached the stone needles at dusk and could only wonder at how the dwindling light made the rocky landscape come to life.